 I talked briefly about scratchboard in my last post.
-But I held back my full enthusiasm for the medium when I realized I had more than enough to say about scratchboard for a full post.
+But I held back my full enthusiasm for the medium when I realized I had more than enough to talk about for a full post.
+So if you have no idea what scratchboard is, perfect!
+This post is for you.
+But if you already have a good understanding of scratchboard, even better.
+I’m here to indoctrinate you.

 What is Scratchboard?